raphael-rbbr/raphael-rbbr/README.md

 <h1> A bit of history</h1>

-	Born at the faraway year of 1995, at the end of the previous millennium, i have spend my time on this planet studding economy, but changed to law.
-After becoming a lawyer, i realized my happiness laid elsewhere.
-So i decided to go back to an old flame, programming!
-I went to Le Wagon, for i belied they would be best suited for teaching me, and here we are!
+  Born at the end of the previous millennium, i have spend my time on this planet studding a bit economy and graduated at law.
+After finishing college, i realized my happiness laid elsewhere, so i decided to go back to an old flame, programming!
+Studied at Le Wagon web dev course and here we are!
   <br>
-	Now a full stack developer, I present myself for all the net to see me.
   I welcome you here, hope you’re having a good time, and is happy, if not, do as the Queen song suggest and : “ Just give me a call ” (Don't stop me now).

 <br>
 <br>

-  currently working part-time at pupil, we were using azuradev, that's why my pushes have "stopped" for a while.
-But now i`m back!
-Managed to convince my boss to move back here.
+  currently working part-time at Coractium, we were using azuradev, that's why my pushes have "stopped" for a while.
+But now we're back to git.
-   <a href="https://www.coractium.com/pupil" target="blank">Check Pupil here!</a>
+   <a href="https://www.coractium.com/quem-somos" target="blank">Coractium</a>

 <br>